-How Combining RPA and DPA Help Organizations Achieve More
+How RPA and DPA Help Organizations Achieve More

-It’s common knowledge that automation provides businesses with the opportunity to use resources more efficiently and cut the risks associated with human error.
-As technology has advanced, there are more paths to automation available.
+Automation provides businesses with the opportunity to use resources more efficiently and cut the risks associated with human error.
+And as technology advances, there are more paths to automation available.
 In fact, Forrester predicts that this category of technologies will become “the tip of the digital transformation spear” during 2019, helping to re-shape business approaches and customer experiences.

 Faced with multiple automation approaches to choose from, however, it’s easy for decision-makers to feel overwhelmed.
 This is especially true when these technologies seem to overlap.